 Health Care Changes

 Shrinking reimbursements from state, federal and private health plans have intensified the need for hospital foundations.
 According to the Association for Healthcare Philanthropy, more than one-third of hospitals are operating in the red and another third are barely breaking even.
 Those that are turning a profit are running two percent to three percent profit margins.
-As healthcare reimbursements continue to drop, competing costs of labor, medications and technology continue to increase.
+As health care reimbursements continue to drop, competing costs of labor, medications and technology continue to increase, making more difficult than ever for patients to receive affordable care.

 More Uninsured Patients